-For 2008 purchases, see Part IV, Repayment of Credit Claimed for 2008 or 2009, on page 6.
+For 2008 purchases, see Part IV, Repayment of Credit Claimed for 2008, 2009, or 2010, later.

-You generally must repay the credit if after the year for which you claim the credit, you dispose of the home or it ceases to be your main home during the 36-month period beginning on the purchase date.
-This includes situations where you sell the home (including through foreclosure), you convert the entire home to business or rental use, or the home is destroyed, condemned, or disposed of under threat of condemnation.
+You generally must repay the credit if, after the year for which you claim the credit, you dispose of the home or it ceases to be your main home during the 36-month period beginning on the purchase date.
+This includes situations where you sell the home (including through foreclosure), you convert the entire home to business or rental use, the home is destroyed or condemned, or you dispose of the home under threat of condemnation.